SrFlipFlop/srflipflop.github.io/_posts/2018-01-31-CrackmeIDA1.md

 I was searching some blogs or tutorials to practice reversing with IDA and remember some knowledges of assembler (especially x32 / x64 and ARM).
 A colleague of work recommended me to start with the new Ricardo Narvaja tutorials “Introducción al reversing con IDA Pro desde cero”.
 The tutorials contain different crackmes to practice the learned knowledges that I will try to solve this problems and write the solving process.

-This crackme can be found at X chapter.
+This crackme can be found at the first chapter.
 To solve it, first I will do a static analysis to understand how it works and then patch the code.

 ### Hunting the first clue

-This crackme can be found at X chapter.
+This crackme can be found at the first chapter.
 To solve it, first I will do a static analysis to understand how it works and then patch the code.
 ![](/images/posts/IdaCrackme1/img1.png "Trying some credentials")

 ![](/images/posts/IdaCrackme1/img2.png "Wrong credentials error message")